spacechase0/StardewValleyMods/JsonAssets/docs/author-guide.md

 3. The SMAPI console will show a `TRACE` message like this:
    > [Json Assets] Adding objects for shop IDs 'SeedShop', 'Pierre'.

+**For custom shop mod authors:** when creating a custom shop, you can set the `string who` argument in the `ShopMenu` constructor to give it an owner ID.
+Prefixing the value with your mod ID (like `your-mod-id/shop-key`) is recommended to avoid conflicts with other mods.

 ### Context tags
 Supported for: objects.